juice-shop/juice-shop/CONTRIBUTING.md

 ```

 > Currently only the client-side unit tests are covered by mutation
 > tests.
-The server-side and end-to-end tests are not suitable for
+The integration and end-to-end tests are not suitable for
 > mutation testing because they run against a real server instance with
 > dependencies to the database and an internet connection.
+The mutation
+> tests are intentionally not executed on Travis-CI due to their
+> significant execution time.

 ## Test Packaged Distrubution

-During releases the application will be packaged into
+During releases the application will be packaged into `.zip`/`.tgz`
-`.zip`/`.tgz` archives for another easy setup method.
-When you
+archives for another easy setup method.
+When you contribute a change
-contribute a change that impacts what the application needs to include,
+that impacts what the application needs to include, make sure you test
-make sure you test this manually on your system.
+this manually on your system.

 ```
 grunt package